 The decision to have a breast enlargement or breast augmentation surgery requires careful thought and consideration.
 We’re here every step of the way to provide information and guidance so that you can make the choice that’s right for you.

-When you attend your initial consultation, we will examine your breasts and discuss the results we would hope to achieve for you.
+When you attend your free consultation, we will examine your breasts and discuss the results we would hope to achieve for you.
 You may like to consider our 3D body imaging service to help you get a clearer picture of how you will look with breast implants.